nusco/squash/README.markdown

 ## Description

+I spent a huge amount of time building Cucumber-based stacks to test my web applications.
+There are so many options, and sometimes they don't really get together.
+Should I use Cucumber/RSpec/Webrat/Mechanize, Cucumber/RSpec/Capybara/Selenium, Cucumber/Watir, or what else?
+How do I solve all the version conflicts that seem to spring out of nowhere when I put these libraries together?
+How do I wire up all the pieces in a stand-alone, non-Rails application?

-I spent a huge amount of time building testing stacks in Ruby.
-There are just too many options.
-Squash tries to fix that problem by generating a Cucumber-powered, Bundler-enabled web test application that is fully wired with the current state-of-the-art stack, from Cucumber down to Capybara, RSpec and Akephalos.
+Squash tries to save some time by generating a Cucumber-powered, Bundler-enabled web test application that is fully wired with the current popular favorite mix of gems: Cucumber, RSpec, Capybara and Akephalos.

+## Current status

+Experimental.
+This is just something that I'm trying out now for my own projects.
+At the moment, it should (might?) just give you an empty application with a working stack right now.

-## Install
+## Install Squash

     sudo gem install squash

-## Install
+## Generate a Squash application

     squash <application_name>

-Then, from the application directory:
+Move to the application directory and install the entire stack of gems:

     bundle install

-Now check that the full stack is working:
+Now check that the thing is working:

     bundle exec cucumber

+Time to write your own features!

-## Contribute
+## Contribute to Squash

 * [http://github.com/nusco/squash](http://github.com/nusco/squash)